 This might get overlooked since some Yamaha A/V Receivers (like my RX-A2000) -do not- require any Network/Standby setting to be enabled for the Remote App to work, but the BD-A1010 (and perhaps other players) require Network Control to be enabled.
 (A2000 was powered on by the std remote since Network standby was set to OFF.)
 Both BD-A1010 & RX-A2000 were connected via Ethernet to an Apple 802.11n Base's Ethernet hub.
 (Personally I don't leave Network Control/Standby (or any 'fast start') settings enabled as I don't like having rarely used devices like this in (basically) sleep mode.
 However if you don't leave it enabled, every time you turn on the BD-A1010 you'd have to enable it for the network Remote App to work.)

 Panasonic Blu-ray Remote 2012 App v1.0.4 "Fixed issues on iOS 7".
 This is a Remote control app for Panasonic DMP-BDT120, DMP-BDT220, DMP-BDT221, DMP-BDT320, DMP-BDT321, DMP-BDT500 and DMP-BBT01 models. (v1.0.4 still current as of March 2017.)

 No HDMI Audio after Wake from Sleep in OS X Mavericks: Tested for this reported problem here with my Mac Mini running OS X 10.9.
 Rather than rebooting I found another way to restore HDMI audio.
-(Updated w/later tests (OK).
-Retested ok w/OS X 10.9.1.)
+Updated with later tests (OK).
+(Also retested ok with OS X 10.9.4.)